mpiroc/cardinal/README.md

-To run, first install node.js.
+## Dependencies

+* [node.js](https://nodejs.org/en/).
+You can download it from nodejs.com, or install it through your favorite package manager (i.e. `apt-get install node`).
-Then open a command prompt in the root directory of this repository and run `npm install` to install dependencies.
+* Once node.js is installed, navigate to the root of this repository and run `npm install` to install remaining dependencies.

+    cd /my/repos/cardinal
+    npm install

+## Running in development mode

+Once you've completed the steps in the dependencies section:

+    cd /my/repos/cardinal
+    npm start

-Then run `npm run start` to start the local development server, and navigate to http://localhost:8080 in your browser to view the application.
+Then navigate to `http://localhost:8080` in your browser.

+## Building for production

+    cd /my/repos/cardinal
+    npm run production

+## Deploying

+All of Cardinal's logic is in the client, so all you need is a static web server.
+Just upload the contents of `/my/repos/cardinal/production` to your favorite static web server.